Learn about the differences between UI and UX (and which might be a better career for you).

 Learn more: What Is a User Interface (UI) Designer?

-Search for UX on job listing sites, and you’re likely to find companies looking for UI/UX designers.
+Search for UX on job listing sites in the tech industry and beyond, and you’re likely to find companies looking for UI/UX designers.
 Some companies do sometimes look for candidates with both sets of skills.
 But often when you start looking more closely at these listings, you’ll find the role leans more towards one than the other.

 When it comes time to begin your job search, pay more attention to the list of tasks or qualifications than the specific job title.